Vanessa Hudgens: 2005–2008: High School Musical and music

-Her second studio album, Identified, was released on July 1, 2008.
+Her second studio album, Identified, was released on July 1, 2008, in the United States.
 It sold 22,000 copies in its first week, 12,000 less than V. Despite the drop in sales, the album debuted at number 23 on the Billboard 200, one spot higher than V. The album was preceded by one single, "Sneakernight", which peaked at number 88 on the Billboard Hot 100.
-Following the commercial failure of the album, Hudgens parted ways with Hollywood Records.
-Hudgens again reprised her role in High School Musical 3: Senior Year, the first film from the franchise to be released theatrically.
+Hudgens reprised her role in High School Musical 3: Senior Year, the first film from the franchise to be released theatrically.
 It opened at number one at the North American box office in October 2008, earning $42 million in its first weekend, which broke the record previously held by Mamma Mia! for the biggest opening by a musical.
 The film finished with $252 million worldwide, which exceeded Disney's expectations.